Now welcoming patients with Canadian Dental Care Plan (CDCP) coverage!

 • Dental implant placement

-Though reconstructive oral surgery can sound intimidating, our dental and oral surgery team at Cornerstone Dental Group - Dr Rex Hawthorne and Associates is here to answer any questions you may have and address concerns throughout treatment.
+Though reconstructive oral surgery can sound intimidating, our dental and oral surgery team at Cornerstone Dental Group is here to answer any questions you may have and address concerns throughout treatment.

 Do you have questions about reconstructive oral surgery procedures or an upcoming operation?
 Our Vernon dentists can answer any inquiries you may have.
 Contact us today.